GetPageSpeed/nginx-extras-docs/docs/modules/immutable.md

 ---

 title: "NGINX module for setting immutable caching on static assets"
 description: "RPM package nginx-module-immutable.
-This tiny NGINX module can help improve caching of your public static assets by setting far future expiration together with immutable attribute. "
+This tiny NGINX module can help improve caching of your public static assets by setting far future expiration together with immutable attribute."

 ---